haatveit88/finder-addon/README.md

 **/Finder** allows some configuration options and various commands through the `/finder` command, however most features available are undocumented for now, sorry.
 Here are a few:

+* `/finder greeting` toggles login-greeting message.
+If disabled, **/Finder** will still print login messages if there are errors with the Item Cache.
 * `/finder set <option> <value>` allows you to change some configuration options.
 Right now, only 3 options are exposed:
     * `<progressinterval> <5000>` - this sets how many item requests to complete, before posting a progress update message to the chat window.
     * `<speed> <slow>` - some presets for rebuild speed.
 Valid options are: